 What is a Native Plant?
-A Legal and an Ecological View
+A Legal and Ecological View

 “A native plant species is one that occurs naturally in a particular habitat, ecosystem, or region of the United States and it’s Territories or Possessions, without direct of indirect human actions.”